vomdecision/take-home/instructions.md

 3. The conditional block must have three configurations: the name of the input variable that should be checked, the comparison criteria (=, <, <=, >=, or >) and the value to compare the variable with.
-4. The END block has only one configuration: what value to assign to the `decision` in the output, True or False, when that block is reached.
+4. The END block has only one configuration: what numeric value to assign to the `decision` in the output, when that block is reached.
 5. For simplicity, it is not necessary to be able to edit different policies.
 In other words, the decision engine can only make one type of decision.